-Main part of the wall framing are the load-bearing components: wall plates (top and bottom), vertical studs, nogging in between the studs securing them and diagonal bracing protecting from lateral forces.
-Unlike in the regular wall profile, there are no additional layers of insulation, such as the thermal insulation, vapour-barrier or rainscreen.
-Therefore the external cladding is connected directly to the load-bearing frame, usually via screws or nails, which makes the whole construction process less complicated, faster and cheaper.
+The main part of the wall framing is the load-bearing components: wall plates (top and bottom), vertical studs, nogging between the studs securing them, and diagonal bracing protecting from lateral forces.
+Unlike in the regular wall profile, there are no additional insulation layers, such as the thermal insulation, vapor-barrier, or rainscreen.
+Therefore the external cladding is connected directly to the load-bearing frame, usually via screws or nails, making the whole construction process less complicated, faster, and cheaper.

 To learn much more information about wall framing and many other parts of DIY construction, refer to the How to build a tiny house book!
 Step by step guide with detailed instruction for anyone interested in building and financially accessible houses.